Lauren Branning

 Lauren Branning (also Beale) is a fictional character from the BBC soap opera EastEnders.
-The role was originally played by Madeline Duggan, who first appeared on 3 July 2006.
-Duggan played the role for four years until her exit on 23 June 2010.
-Three months later, on 27 September 2010, the role was recast to new actress, Jacqueline Jossa.
-In August 2014, Jossa announced that she was expecting her first child.
-In December 2014, Jossa filmed her final scenes prior to taking maternity leave, which aired on 24 February 2015, following the show's 30th anniversary celebrations.
-She returned temporarily on 14 September 2015 for her father's murder trial before departing again on 2 October 2015.
-Lauren made a permanent return on 27 May 2016.
-In September 2017, it was announced that Jossa and Lorna Fitzgerald, who plays Lauren's sister Abi, had been axed by executive consultant John Yorke.
-Jossa finished filming with the show on 11 January 2018, and Lauren departed on 16 February 2018.
-Lauren returned to the show on 12 December 2022 for the funeral of her step-grandmother Dot Cotton (June Brown) before departing again in the following episode.
-Lauren made an unannounced appearance alongside Peter Beale (Thomas Law) during the episode broadcast on 22 June 2023.
-On 30 September 2023, it was announced Jossa would return to the role, and her return scenes aired on 1 January 2024.
+The role was originally portrayed by Madeline Duggan from 3 July 2006 until her exit on 23 June 2010.
+Three months later on 27 September 2010, the role was recast to Jacqueline Jossa.
+In September 2017, it was announced that Jossa had been axed with the character departing on 16 February 2018.
+Jossa reprised the role temporarily in December 2022 and June 2023, before returning permanently on 1 January 2024.

-Her storylines during her original stint have included running over her father Max Branning (Jake Wood), alcoholism, supporting her mother Tanya Branning (Jo Joyner) through cervical cancer, her friendships with Lucy Beale (Hetti Bywater) and Whitney Dean (Shona McGarty), a sexual relationship with her first cousin Joey Branning (David Witts), an affair with a married alcoholic Jake Stone (Jamie Lomas), engagement to Peter Beale (Ben Hardy), struggling to deal with Lucy's murder, giving birth to Peter's son Louie Beale, a relationship with Peter's half-brother Steven Beale (Aaron Sidwell) following the ending of her relationship with Peter, becoming attracted to Max's boss Josh Hemmings (Eddie Eyre) who also becomes her own boss, having an abortion after becoming pregnant by Steven, dealing with his death, finding out her sister Abi is pregnant by Steven after an affair, working against Weylands plans for development on Albert Square, falling from The Queen Victoria roof alongside Abi, and dealing with Abi's death following the fall.
+Her storylines during her original stint have included running over her father Max Branning (Jake Wood), alcoholism, supporting her mother Tanya Branning (Jo Joyner) through cervical cancer, her friendships with Lucy Beale (Melissa Suffield/Hetti Bywater) and Whitney Dean (Shona McGarty), a sexual relationship with her first cousin Joey Branning (David Witts), an affair with a married alcoholic Jake Stone (Jamie Lomas), engagement to Peter Beale (Ben Hardy), struggling to deal with Lucy's murder, giving birth to Peter's son Louie Beale, a relationship with Peter's half-brother Steven Beale (Aaron Sidwell) following the ending of her relationship with Peter, becoming attracted to Max's boss Josh Hemmings (Eddie Eyre) who also becomes her own boss, having an abortion after becoming pregnant by Steven, dealing with his death, finding out her sister Abi is pregnant by Steven after an affair, working against Weylands plans for development on Albert Square, falling from the Queen Victoria roof alongside Abi and dealing with Abi's death following the fall.